 Determines whether to block or allow packets-based on several criteria-without regard to whether a connection has been established.
-Also called static packet filtering.
-Useful for completely blocking traffic from a subnet or other network.
+Also called static

 Filtering on IP Header Criteria

 - Packet's source IP address.

 - Destination or target IP address.

 - Specify a protocol for the hosts to which you want to grant access.

 - IP protocol ID field in the header.